learning-unlimited/ESP-Website/esp/esp/program/controllers/autoscheduler/README.rst

 Strictly speaking, all possible schedule changes can be achieved by a combination of scheduling and unscheduling alone.
-Adding additional move and swap operations, however, can achieve better results when you do something like "give me the best possible schedule achievable within 2 manipulations".
+Adding additional move and swap manipulations, however, can achieve better results when you do something like "give me the best possible schedule achievable within 2 manipulations".

-Note that while the schedule manipulator theoretically supports the Swap operation, the current schedule optimizer (search.py) doesn't use it, so it is largely untested and there are probably bugs somewhere.
+Note that while the schedule manipulator theoretically supports the Swap manipulations, the current schedule optimizer (search.py) doesn't use it, so it is largely untested and there are probably bugs somewhere.

 Optimization